English Civil War: 1642 battles

 Two weeks after the King had raised his standard at Nottingham, Essex led his army north towards Northampton, picking up support along the way (including a detachment of Huntingdonshire cavalry raised and commanded by Oliver Cromwell).
 (Note: Cromwell had already secured Cambridge and the supplies of college silver.)
 By mid-September Essex's forces had grown to 21,000 infantry and 4,200 cavalry and dragoons.
 On 14 September he moved his army to Coventry and then to the north of the Cotswolds, a strategy that placed it between the Royalists and London.
 With the size of both armies now in the tens of thousands and only Worcestershire between them, it was inevitable that cavalry reconnaissance units would meet sooner or later.
 This happened in the first major skirmish of the Civil War, when a troop of about 1,000 Royalist cavalry under Prince Rupert, a German nephew of the King and one of the outstanding cavalry commanders of the war, defeated a Parliamentary cavalry detachment under Colonel John Brown at the Battle of Powick Bridge, which crossed the River Teme close to Worcester.

 Rupert withdrew to Shrewsbury, where a council-of-war discussed two courses of action: whether to advance towards Essex's new position near Worcester, or march down the now open road towards London.
 The Council decided on the London route, but not to avoid a battle, for the Royalist generals wanted to fight Essex before he grew too strong, and the temper of both sides made it impossible to postpone the decision.
 In the Earl of Clarendon's words, "it was considered more counsellable to march towards London, it being morally sure that the earl of Essex would put himself in their way."
 Hence, the army left Shrewsbury on 12 October, gaining two days' start on the enemy, and moved south-east.
 This had the desired effect of forcing Essex to move to intercept them.

-The first pitched battle of the war, at Edgehill on 23 October, proved inconclusive, both Royalists and Parliamentarians claiming victory.
+The first pitched battle of the war, at Edgehill on 23 October, proved inconclusive, with both Royalists and Parliamentarians claiming victory.
 The second field action, the stand-off at Turnham Green, saw Charles forced to withdraw to Oxford, which would serve as his base for the rest of the war.